Sean-Jesky/FasterResponceTimesForFirstResponders-PrePublish-/README.md

 shes the reason for all this right now. your life is being saved from my work one day, because of her. got me feeling like the world could be ours, a future I belive I seen in her eyes.

-in addition, I only wanted her and only her opinion and remarks on this before i published, her word is the only one id wait outside all day just to hear, or to see her face id wait outside each day. i also love how strategic her mind is. cutest and most powerful thing ever.
+in addition, I only wanted her and only her opinion and remarks on this before i published, her word is the only one id wait outside all day just to have the chance to hear her voice or to potentially see her face if she drives by just to see her face (even though i cant really see that far..) i also love how strategic her mind is. cutest and most powerful thing ever.